Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 - IMPORTANT NOTE: The calculated DGPS-based geometric parameter data reflect, and is limited by, the accuracy of the archived provincial highway network spatial data, which is then subject to the GPS hardware accuracy and error sources.
 Furthermore, horizontal curvature has been assumed to be "circular and tangent" in all cases rather than "circular, spiral and tangent".
 You are strongly encouraged to read the Background Report prior to using the data

-Highway Geometric Design Guide - This guide promotes uniformity for highway design in Alberta and encourages the provision of safe and efficient roads for the well-being of the travelling public and society in general.
-The guide establishes uniform geometric design standards and procedures to carry out the highway design functions of Alberta Transportation (AT).
+Highway Geometric Design Guide – This guide promotes uniformity for highway design in Alberta and encourages the provision of safe and efficient roads for the well-being of the travelling public and society in general.
+The guide establishes uniform geometric design standards and procedures to carry out the highway design functions of Alberta Transportation and Economic Corridors.

 Roadside Design Guide – This guide provides highway designers with the necessary guidance to develop cost-effective roadside environments that meet the Province's safety objectives.
 This guide will also serve as a rudimentary reference for designers wishing to increase their knowledge in roadside design.